girlscript/winter-of-contributing/C_CPP/Fundamentals/Input & Output Operations/Input_Output_Operations_in_C.md

 ## Escape Sequences In C
-In C programming language, there are **256** numbers of characters in character set.
-The entire character set is divided into 2 parts i.e. **The ASCII characters set** and **The extended ASCII characters set**.
+The character set has 2 parts:
+- **The ASCII characters set** and
+- **The extended ASCII characters set**.
-But apart from that, some other characters are also there which are not the part of any characters set, known as **ESCAPE characters**.
+But the characters which are not the part of any characters set are known as **ESCAPE characters**.
 #### For example:
                                      \a - Alarm or Beep
                                      \b - Backspace